indiana-university/rivet-icons/README.md

 </span>
 ```

 If the development environment allows it, prefer to import individual icons, rather than copying and pasting them.
-This example is how it could be done with React, with the right configurations.
+This example is how it could be done with React, with the right build configurations.

 ```jsx
 import 'rivet-icons/dist/rivet-icons.css'